GetRayo/rayo.js/README.md

 ## API

 ```
-Before reading any further, think about this;
+Please keep in mind that:
 "Your code, your errors."¹
-- It's your responsibility to deal with these errors accordingly.
+- It's your responsibility to deal with them accordingly.
 ```

+> ¹ `Rayo` is WIP, so you may encounter actual errors that need to be dealt with.
+If so, please point them out to us via a `pull request`. 👍

 #### rayo(options = {})
 * `options.port` (_Type: number_) -Listen on this port for incoming connections.
 If port is omitted or is 0, the operating system will assign an arbitrary, unused, port.